kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/01-part-foundation-react/08-styling-react/72-mobile-considerations.md

 ## Challenge
 * Remove excess spacing between button and content
 * Use `$m-size` for small screens and `$xl-size` for large screen
+  - Mobile First! so all the regular styles are for small screens
+  - Media Queries are for larger screens

 ### Solution
 `_header.scss`